presidentbeef/brakeman/test/README.md

 ## Testing

-Run `ruby test.rb` from the `test` directory.
+Run `ruby test.rb`.

-This runs Brakeman against full apps in the directory and checks the results against what is expected.
+This runs Brakeman against full apps in the `apps` directory and checks the results against what is expected.